 Early on at Compression.ai, our main image compression algorithm used to look a lot more like most other Machine Learning (ML) based image compression algorithms — an auto-encoder.
 We had a branched neural network as the encoder, a branched neural network as the decoder, and an entropy coding module sandwiched in the middle.
 We then trained this whole network using the 1M ImageNet dataset, which contain just over 1 million images.

 It was super simple.
 And it worked!
 Our model compressed images at 0.8 bit-per-pixel (bpp), while keeping the MS-SSIM over 0.99.
 Comparing against all the published work at the time, we were at the top in terms of visual quality to compression ratio.
 It was great, and we thought we had something.

 To really understand how we can bring ML to JPEG, we’d need to start with JPEG itself and understand how JPEG compresses images.
-For a given image, the following explains how the JPEG algorithm work:
+For a given image, the following explains how the JPEG algorithm works:

-At Compression.ai, we have the above and other spectral compression solutions such as 16-bit grey scale video HEVC compression, as well as CCSDS-123 compliant hyperspectral lossless data compression capability.
-Our Enterprise offerings are all containerised, ready to be deployed on your Kubernetes infrastructure.
-As a solutions provider, we’d love to talk to you about your data compression needs and how you could re-architect your entire spectral data management solution.
+At Compression.ai, we develop spectral compression solutions, such as the above, in addition to 16-bit greyscale video compression, and CCSDS-123 compliant hyperspectral lossless data compression.
+Our Enterprise offerings are containerized, and ready to deploy on any Kubernetes infrastructure.
+As a solutions provider, we’d love to talk to you about your data management needs and how you could save on both data storage and transmission.

-Would love to hear all your thoughts on our ML approach, as well as on our other products.
+Would love to hear your thoughts on our ML approach, as well as on our other products.
 Get in touch at firstname.lastname@example.org.